Chico Forti: Murder of Dale Pike in Florida

 In 1998, Forti was in process of buying the Pikes Hotel in Ibiza from the owner, Anthony Pike.
 Pike's son Dale flew to Miami in February 1998 to find out what was going on, after he discovered a fax where his father (who had dementia) apparently signed the hotel and resort over to Forti.
 The body of Dale Pike, son of Anthony Pike, was found on February 15, 1998, at Virginia Key in Florida.
 Prosecutors provided cell phone records showing Forti was near the beach where the body was found, as well as a small sample of sand found in Forti's vehicle which matched the unique sand from Virginia Key.
 They also provided airport paging records confirming that Forti and Pike had been communicating over the airport intercom system, thus proving that Forti was lying when he denied having picked Dale Pike up at the airport.

 Forti was sentenced to life in a Florida prison for killing Dale Pike, and state courts rejected his appeals on the murder conviction.
 While Forti began serving his sentence of life without parole, the press in his native Italy compared his case to that of Amanda Knox, an American living in Italy who was famously convicted of murder based upon little evidence.
 Forti claims the Miami Dade Police Department, prosecutor Reid Rubin and judge Victoria Platzer fabricated evidence to punish him for his documentary on Versace's killer Andrew Cunanan.

 Forti claims lieutenant John Campbell, detective Confesor Gonzalez and detective Katherine Carter fabricated false evidence against him and told him "You're the Italian who accused the Miami police, you will never see your kids again".
 Forti also claims the Miami Dade police officers ripped the photos of his kids and spat on them.
 Italian media supported Forti's innocence against Miami Dade police until criminologist Marco Strano published a report about the investigation and trial to prove there was no conspiracy against Forti.

 Early on in the investigation, police had arrested and questioned Tony's longtime friend and Forti's neighbor, Thomas Heinz Knott, who was later convicted of running up $90,000 on Tony Pike's credit cards.
-In Italy, the verdict against Forti has been viewed as a miscarriage of justice, because of the lack of a valid motive and solid proof.
-However, the trial transcripts were not published.
+In Italian media, the verdict against Forti has been viewed as a miscarriage of justice, because of the lack of a valid motive and solid proof.
+However, the trial of the american transcripts were not published.
+Italian court of justice confirmed the decision of the US court.